Ecemm1/python-mini--projects/README.md

 the exit option which can end the loop.

-***** A simple Code That Controls If Input is a Palindrom***** It contains a mini code block that if input is a palindrom.
+***** A simple Code That Controls If Input is a Palindrom***** It contains a mini code block that checks if input is a palindrom.
 It means it checks whether the sentence or word is the same when reversed.